Skip to Content

 300+ Materials

-Maximum material thicknessLimited to what the Joy’s fine-point blade can cut2.0 mm (Limited to what fine and deep point blades can cut) 2.0 mm (Limited to what fine and deep point blades can cut) 2.4 mm (Limited by the metal bar under which the carpet fits) 2.4 mm (Limited by the metal bar under which the carpet fits)
+Maximum material thicknessLimited to what the fine-point blade of the Joy family can cutLimited to what the fine-point blade of the Joy family can cut2.0 mm (Limited to what fine and deep point blades can cut) 2.0 mm (Limited to what fine and deep point blades can cut) 2.4 mm (Limited by the metal bar under which the mat fits) 2.4 mm (Limited by the metal bar under which the mat fits)

 4